-10-month () 11-month () 12-month (X) extended school year ()
+''' 10-month () 11-month () 12-month (X) extended school year () 4-week summer school () 5-week summer school () 6-week summer school () '''

 Program Description: The Community School of Maryland is a part of CSSAC (Community Services for Autistic Adults and Children), a non-profit organization dedicated to enabling individuals with Autism to achieve their highest potential and contribute as confident members of their communities.
 The Community School of Maryland is a 12-rnonth program and serves students aged 6 to 21 in both day and residential programs.